Localization and splitting of a quantum droplet with a potential defect: Droplet setting and external potential

 The external potential consists of a loose harmonic trap\footnote{Note that the presence of the harmonic trap is not necessary for the results to be presented below.
-Similar phenomena occur also with a box confinement in the $x$-direction.} with $\Omega=\omega_x/\omega_{\perp}=0.001$ and a superimposed central barrier
+Similar phenomena occur also with a box confinement in the $x$-direction.} with frequency $\Omega=\omega_x/\omega_{\perp}=0.001$ and a superimposed central defect

-Here, $\sigma$ denotes the spatial width of the central potential, and $V_0$ refers to the strength of the potential well which can be attractive ($V_0<0$) or repulsive ($V_0>0$).
-Apparently, the central potential well reduces to a delta-like one for $\sigma \to 0$ and $V_0 \to \pm \infty$, while $V_0 \sigma $ is kept fixed.
+Here, $\sigma$ denotes the spatial width of the central potential defect, and $V_0$ refers to the strength of the potential well ($V_0<0$) or barrier ($V_0>0$).
+Apparently, the central potential defect reduces to a delta-like one for $\sigma \to 0$ and $V_0 \to \pm \infty$, while $V_0 \sigma $ is kept fixed.
 Specifically, for $V_0<0$, the overall confinement corresponds to a harmonic trap with a central dip, see Fig.~\ref{fig:SP_potential}(b), facilitating the accumulation of atoms from the droplet at its vicinity since it hosts additional bound states depending on $V_0$ (see also the discussion below).
 This contribution acts against flat-top configurations and its increase may gradually destruct the droplet.
-The potential hosts a larger number of bound states for larger $V_0$ [Fig.~\ref{fig:SP_potential}(f)], while their energy gap is reduced for smaller $\sigma$.
+The potential well hosts a larger number of bound states for larger $V_0$ [Fig.~\ref{fig:SP_potential}(f)], while their energy gap is reduced for smaller $\sigma$.
 On the other hand, for $V_0>0$ a 1D double-well potential [Fig.~\ref{fig:SP_potential}(a)] is realized which favors droplet fragmentation into two segments.
 In this case, a larger $V_0$ results in the increase of the energy gap among consecutive single-particle eigenstate doublets, see also Fig.~\ref{fig:SP_potential}(e).

 In what follows, we rescale the time and length scales as well as the droplet wave function with respect to $\omega_{\perp}^{-1}$, $\sqrt{\hbar/m\omega_{\perp}}$ and $(m\omega_{\perp}/\hbar)^{1/4}$ respectively.
 Similarly, the height, $V_0$, and width, $\sigma$, are expressed in units of $\hbar\omega_{\perp}$, and $\sqrt{\hbar/m\omega_{\perp}}$.
 These yield the dimensionless eGPE